0xSpaceShard/starknet-devnet/page/docs/intro.md

 :::

 - Devnet should not be used as a replacement for Alpha testnet.
 After testing on Devnet, be sure to test on testnet (alpha-goerli)!
+- JSON-RPC doesn't support calling and estimating functions at the state of an old block - only `pending` and `latest` are supported.
 - Sending transactions with max_fee set to 0 is supported (not supported on alpha-mainnet or alpha-goerli).

 ## Requirements